Access Control

 | Use | Invoke agents, create API keys, view traces |

-| Edit | Modify agents, tools, credentials, and project settings |
+| Edit | Modify agents, tools, credentials, project settings, and evaluations (test suites, evaluators, configs) |

 Managing Project Members